jhs/combined-log-couchdb/doc/ideas.md

 I am not convinced about the installation process.
 Why can't I simply upload an Erlang release into CouchDB?

+Why do the .ini files have to be in `default.d`?
+That is not a meaningful name to plugin providers.
+That directory will not go in /etc or anything.
+Why not config/ or something intuitive?

 ## Current idea

 How to completely streamline the CouchDB plugin story?
 How to bring in developers as easily as possible?
 My idea: